pressable/pressable-cache-management/README.md

 * Exclude Google Tag Manager gtm.js from Pressable CDN to fix Google tracking issue bug

-= 0.5 =
-* List versions from most recent at top to oldest at bottom.

-# Upgrade Notice

-= 1.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

-= 0.5 =
-This version fixes a security related bug.
-Upgrade immediately.

-# Arbitrary section

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.

-# A brief Markdown Example

-Ordered list:

-1. Some feature
-1. Another feature
-1. Something else about the plugin

-Unordered list:

-* something
-* something else
-* third thing

 Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].
 Titles are optional, naturally.